DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 print( bytearray(buffer[:bytesRead]).decode(encoding='utf-8')) # Buffer is not resized, we do it ourselves
 ```

-In general with any device, we want to : write something to the port and read the reply. `PyUSB`  already offers everything we need, so why would we need another `CommunicationPort` on top?
+`PyUSB`  already offers everything we need, so why would we need another class `CommunicationPort` on top?
 You can already see part of the answer in the previous script: writing the command to the port is simple, but reading the result as a string requires a few steps (assign buffer, read into buffer, convert to string).
 We would prefer to have something like this:

 ```python
 port = USBPort(idVendor=0x1ad5, idProduct=0x0300) # Hypothetical class we want